CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 <img src="media/image89.png"/>

-<span id="_Toc327606533" class="anchor"></span>Figure ‑.
+Figure ‑.
 Successful Batch Script Message

-<span id="_Ref323235856" class="anchor"></span>If the user has specified an incorrect path, or incorrect filename for the input dataset, then a series of error messages will appear, starting with the message shown in **Error!
+If the user has specified an incorrect path, or incorrect filename for the input dataset, then a series of error messages will appear, starting with the message shown in **Error!
 Reference source not found.**.

 <img src="media/image88.png"/>

-<span id="_Toc327606534" class="anchor"></span>Figure ‑.
+Figure ‑.
 Unsuccessful Batch Script Message: File not found

 The VERDI Batch Editor checks to see if the path specified by the user as the imageDir exists.
 If the path does not exist, VERDI displays the error message: